vfasteng/Assembler-lite/README.md

 # aframe-ground-component

-This is a fork of the [aframe-environment-component by Feiss](https://github.com/feiss/aframe-environment-component/)

 This component provides various sweet looking options for ground in an [A-Frame](http://aframe.io) VR scene (no sky, lights or dressings).

+This is a fork of the [aframe-environment-component by Feiss](https://github.com/feiss/aframe-environment-component/).
+The `environment` component is awesome, but sometimes dressings, sky and lighting is just not needed for your scene so I decided remove those other features and focus on a simpler version.

+There are 2 new parameters to add more control over ground placement height (`positionY`)and scale (`groundXZScale`).

 Make sure you are using __A-Frame 0.9.2__ or later.
 Then just include `aframe-ground-component.js` in your HTML: